lovell/sharp/README.md

 smaller, web-friendly JPEG, PNG and WebP images of varying dimensions.

-Resizing an image is typically 4x-5x faster than using the quickest ImageMagick and GraphicsMagick settings.
+Resizing an image is typically 4x-5x faster than using the quickest ImageMagick and GraphicsMagick settings due to its use of [libvips](https://github.com/libvips/libvips).

 Colour spaces, embedded ICC profiles and alpha transparency channels are all handled correctly.
 Lanczos resampling ensures quality is not sacrificed for speed.